veikkos/omega-kernel/README.md

 ### Dark red UI

 In addition to original UI, firmware can also be built with nice dark red UI.
-Credits to Nona_Elexis.
+Credits to Nona_Elexis for the graphics.

 Change `make` to `make RED_THEME=1` in build.bat or command line.